shanny01/benchmark/README.md

 | SingleCellSignalR |       fibroblast       |         B cell         |  1.832844 |
 | SingleCellSignalR |       fibroblast       |       fibroblast       | 27.396210 |

+You can follow the example\_code.R in the example directory of the package or the following example to use benchmark for your own datasets.

 ## Example

-This is a basic example which shows you how to use benchmark or you can follow the example\_code.R in the example directory of the package:
+This is a basic example which shows you how to use benchmark:

 ``` r
 library(ggplot2)